xray-imaging/globus/readme.rst

 ======

-`globus <https://github.com/decarlof/globus>`_ is a python script that automatically creates a directory on a globus server as "year-month/pi_last_name" and sends a customizable notification email to "pi_email" that includes the URL to the shared folder.
+`globus <https://github.com/decarlof/globus>`_ is a python script that automatically creates a directory on a globus server as "year-month/pi_last_name" (or any other preset path) and sends a customizable notification email to "pi_email" that includes the URL to the shared folder.

 year-month, pi_last_name and pi_email area automatically retrieved from the APS scheduling system for the current user (see `DTagging <https://github.com/decarlof/DTagging>`_ for more information).